-He was born in Glasgow in 1864 and he also died in his home town of Glasgow in 1936.
+Joseph Morris Henderson was born in Glasgow in 1864 and he also died in his home town of Glasgow in 1936.
 He was a painter of oils and watercolour, mostly landscapes and coastal scenes.

 A piece of work named “Summer Clouds “ was his diploma work in 1935.
-His chief pleasure was in flowery foregrounds and weeked watersides, pale blue streams rippling over white pebbles and of hay fields in the distance or softly swelling country under bright skies.
+His chief pleasure was in flowery foregrounds and weekend watersides, pale blue streams rippling over white pebbles and of hay fields in the distance or softly swelling country under bright skies.

-He was closely associated with the Glasgow Art Club and a member of the Committee of Management, Paisley Art Institute.
+Joseph Morris Henderson was closely associated with the Glasgow Art Club and a member of the Committee of Management, Paisley Art Institute.

-He was elected ARSA in 1928 and RSA in 1935.
+Joseph Morris Henderson was elected ARSA in 1928 and RSA in 1935.
 He exhibited at the Royal Academy in London from 1892 onwards.

 If you require any further information on Joseph Morris Henderson (1864-1936), please feel free to contact us.